• Skip to primary navigation

 If you’ve made deviled eggs before, then all of these ingredients will look very familiar.
 The only difference is the chicken eggs are swapped for tiny quail eggs:

-• Quail eggs - These dainty, delicate eggs are adorable and also delicious.
-They’re cooked in the same way as regular eggs to achieve a hard boil, then peeled, halved, and filled with the tangy filling.
+• Quail eggs -These dainty, delicate eggs are adorable and also delicious - I find mine at my local farmers markets!
+They’re cooked in the same way as regular eggs to achieve a hard boil, then the quail egg shells are peeled, halved, and filled with the tangy filling.
 Feel free to swap in larger chicken eggs if you prefer; just be sure to adjust your cook times accordingly.

 • Water and ice - For the ice bath!
 Transferring the hard boiled eggs to a bowl filled with water and ice will immediately prevent them from cooking further.